luigifcruz/CyberEther/README.md

 These are some examples of CyberEther running on the field.
 Do you have a cool demo?
 Tweet it with the hashtag [#CyberEther](https://twitter.com/hashtag/CyberEther) and mention [@luigifcruz](https://twitter.com/luigifcruz).

 ### Simple Flowgraph
 This is a simple demo showing how to create a new flowgraph in CyberEther.
-The flowgraph is a simple pipeline with a Soapy block streaming data from a RTL-SDR dongle and a Spectroscope block visualizing the data with a waterfall and line plot.
+The flowgraph is a simple pipeline with a Soapy block streaming data from an RTL-SDR dongle and a Spectroscope block visualizing the data with a waterfall and line plot.

 [//]: <> (cyberether-new-flowgraph.mp4)
 https://github.com/luigifcruz/CyberEther/assets/6627901/fcc6c17c-b191-4982-bfaa-012472c0a919

 ### Wideband Spectrum Analyzer
-This is a screen-capture of CyberEther running on an MacBook Pro with M1 Pro chip.
+This is a screen capture of CyberEther running on a MacBook Pro with an M1 Pro chip.
 The Metal backend is being used for the graphical and compute blocks.
-The flowgraph is a wideband spectrum analyzer with a bandwidth of 122 MHz streaming from a [RFNM](https://rfnm.io/) software-defined radio.
+The flowgraph is a wideband spectrum analyzer with a bandwidth of 122 MHz streaming from an [RFNM](https://rfnm.io/) software-defined radio.

 [//]: <> (rfnm-spectrum-analyzer-demo.mp4)
 https://github.com/luigifcruz/CyberEther/assets/6627901/815642f2-1813-464b-b1e2-7c4e285bc4e6